duck1642/local_image_zettelkasten/docs/lmz_status.md

 3. **Naive Subprocess Buffering**
    - **File:** `backend/fingerprint.py`
    - **Issue:** Uses `subprocess.run(..., capture_output=True)` for FFmpeg.
 If FFmpeg encounters a corrupt video and dumps 100,000 lines of warnings into `stderr`, Python will buffer the entire string into memory.
 It should route `stderr=subprocess.DEVNULL` unless explicitly parsing it to prevent memory ballooning.

-### Deferred Work / Will Do Later

-- **Maintenance Tools UI Integration:** The current maintenance scripts for capturing cookies (`backend/scripts/auth_cookies_builder.py`) and authenticating with Pixiv (`backend/scripts/auth_pixiv_auto.py`) only run in the CLI.
-These need to be connected to the Svelte UI so users can manage authentication directly from the desktop application without dropping into the terminal.

 ## Issue Remediation Plan